-This is a very simple post that shows how to remove Press F12 for network service boot.
-Suppose that you are going to image a new laptop.
-First of all you need to press F12 because that is required when Network Service boot is not listed first in BIOS boot order.
-So now select press F12 for network service boot.
-Notice that you again need to press F12 to pull the boot image and begin the SCCM OSD.
-Since default pxeboot.com triggers an F12 requirement, you can still bypass or remove Press F12 for network service boot step.
+When you PXE boot a client, you press F12 for network service boot.
+Notice that you again need to press F12 to download the boot image and begin the SCCM OSD.
+Since default pxeboot.com triggers an F12 requirement, you can bypass or remove the requirement for using F12 for network service boot step.

-Note – Task sequence can be deployed to a collection as either Available or Required.
-When you deploy it as available, you will be prompted to press F12 for network service boot.
-However deploying the task sequence as required eliminates the need to press F12 key.
-In big organization, task sequences are always deployed as Available.
+In SCCM, the task sequence can be deployed to a device collection as either Available or Required.
+When you deploy the TS as available, you will be prompted to hit F12 key for network service boot.
+However, deploying the task sequence as required eliminates the need to press F12 key.
+In some organizations, task sequences are always deployed as Available.
 If you are deploying TS as required, be careful specially if you have ZTI based installation.